GAMBLEGHOST/if-you-wanna-int-/README.md

 ## DNI LIST

+- Dni if you like me bc im taken by the love of my life <3

 - Dni com shippers, pro and dark shippers and problematic people?? (pls stay away from me)

 - Dni ex friends